-Are you trying to eliminate debt, finding that you spend on things you don’t need, or trying to save more money?
+Are you trying to stop impulsive spending, eliminate debt, or trying to save more money?

 Do you have guilt about your spending or feel remorse after you make certain purchases?
 Is it difficult to say no when it comes to buying things for yourself, friends, or family, to the detriment of your personal finances?